biovcnet/python/Lesson9OrdinationsForAmplicons_I/README.md

 There are many Alpha and Beta diversity metrics, and it can sometimes be confusing or difficult to determine which is the correct to use to answer your specific research questions.

-In this lesson we will be focused on **beta Diversity** metrics that do not require using a phylogenetic tree.
+In this lesson we will be focused on **beta diversity** metrics that do not require using a phylogenetic tree.
 Because alpha diversity metrics also require a phylogenetic tree, the beta diversity metrics requiring one will be addressed during that lesson.

 These include: